FenixAlliance/ABS.Docs/Components/Alliance-Passport-Service.md

 ## How to get started?

-The Alliance Passport Service enables developers and non-developers alike to easily configure and manage security.
+The Alliance Passport Service enables developers and non-developers alike to easily configure and manage identity scenarios.
 The Alliance Passport Service Engine contains features for managing authentication, authorization, data protection, HTTPS enforcement, app secrets, XSRF/CSRF prevention, and CORS management.
 These security features allow you to build robust, yet secure Alliance Business Suite apps.

 ## Common Terms
 Learn more about APS + IAM terms.